ABOUT SURVIVAL GUIDE

 An electronic indie-pop musician with a background in punk rock, Emily Whitehurst is the solo artist behind Survival Guide.
 Her danceable tunes are somewhat like a birthday cake: alternating layers of Depeche Mode, Metric, Peter Gabriel and Grimes, with strong melodies and vocals being the icing on top.

-Survival Guide’s second album is currently under way, and past releases can be found digitally on all streaming services or physically at the shop link above.
+Survival Guide’s second album is currently under way, starting with the recently released single, "Stay Dead".
+Her 2021 covers album, "Request Hotline Vol. 1", as well as prior releases can be found digitally on all streaming services or physically at the shop link above.